 Do you like lounging around on the couch, and want a dog that will relax as much as you?
 Dogs can also be “couch potatoes”.

 Some breeds only need an easy walk around the block.
 This lets them sniff out all the latest “news” of the day.
-Other dogs will need at least 1-2 hours of exercise a day.
-Especially breeds that were bred for that amount of activity e.g. hunting dogs and sheepdogs.
+French Bulldogs, Bernese Mountain Dogs, Chihuahuas and Malteses, for example.

 Young dogs can be hard to stop.
 They’ll tear through your home and run amok in the park.
 The older the dog, the calmer they are likely to be.
 While a young Jack Russell would love to walk for at least two hours a day, half an hour is often enough for an older dog.

 Small dog, less time.
 Large dog, more time.
 Well, yes and no. It’s not all about size.
 There are big pooches that are just a bit lazy.
 And there are small dogs that are bursting with energy.

 You should always keep an eye on your dog’s weight, especially if it’s a slow, lazy type.
 A couple of treats too many can be the difference between normal and overweight.
 Excess weight is usually clear to see but it’s best to catch it early.
 Here’s how to check if your dog is underweight or overweight: look at your dog from the side and from above.
 Run your fingers over your dog’s back.
 It’s overweight if you can feel the following:

 - You can’t see or can hardly feel its ribs or backbone.

 - There is a thick layer of fat over its ribs, backbone, belly, legs and chest.